girls-basketball-recruiting/gbr/SCRAPER_SETUP.md

 - Check the console output for errors
 - Verify the selectors in `packages/scraper/src/index.ts`

-### Edge Config upload fails
+### Import fails
-- Verify your `EDGE_CONFIG_ID` and `VERCEL_TOKEN` are correct
+- Verify your `DATABASE_URL` and `PAYLOAD_SECRET` are correct
-- Check token permissions include Edge Config access
+- Ensure the database is accessible
-- Verify the Edge Config exists in your Vercel account
+- Check that `colleges-data.json` exists and is valid JSON

-### API returns 404
+### API returns empty results
-- Ensure `EDGE_CONFIG` environment variable is set in your Next.js app
+- Ensure data was successfully imported to Payload
-- Verify the data was successfully uploaded to Edge Config
+- Check Payload admin UI to verify colleges exist
-- Redeploy your Next.js app if needed
+- Check browser console for API errors